Tell us a little bit about yourself and your practice.

-What are some recent, upcoming, or current projects you are excited about?
+Are there any upcoming or current projects you are particularly excited about?

 What do you do when you’re not working on your art?